What is Contract Management?

 Research shows that the first company to respond to a prospect wins the deal 50% of the time.
 Manual processes in the quoting and CLM stages of a deal significantly increase the amount of time it takes companies to respond to buyers.
 That gives competitors an opportunity to respond first, which decreases the number of closed won deals.

 In short, companies that can successfully streamline sales processes and create a connected cycle between quote generation and contract management will increase revenue.
 That requires automation.
-Which is why today’s best sales teams turn to sales technology to eliminate manual processes in order to remove bottlenecks and inefficiencies from the sales cycle.
+This is why today’s best sales teams turn to sales technology to eliminate manual processes in order to remove bottlenecks and inefficiencies from the sales cycle.

 Contract Management Workflow Automation